-9.1 Races will be started with light and sound signals as follows: WARNING SIGNAL 5 minutes before the start, PREPARATORY SIGNAL 4 minutes before the start, ONE MINUTE SIGNAL 1 minute before the start, START.
-Flag signals may or may not be used, and this changes Rule 26 of the RRS.
-Failure of either any or all of the light or sound signals (but not both) will not be a cause for protest.
-Signals may also be complemented by announcements over the VHF channel 37.
+9.1 Races will be started with light and sound signals: WARNING SIGNAL 5 minutes before the start, PREPARATORY SIGNAL 4 minutes before the start, ONE MINUTE SIGNAL 1 minute before the start, START.
+Flag signals may or may not be used, which changes Rule 26 of the RRS.
+Failure of either any or all of the light or sound signals will not be a cause for protest.
+Announcements over the VHF channel 37 may also complement signals.